-Projects Operating conditions Differences from the Sustainable Development Best Practice Principles for Yes No Abstract descriptions TWSE/TPEx Listed Companies and reasons The Company complies with the Labor Standards Act, the Employment Service Act and the Act of Gender Equality in Employees" that complies with these laws and regulations.
+Projects Operating conditions Differences from the Sustainable Development Best Practice Principles for Yes No Abstract descriptions TWSE/TPEx Listed Companies and reasons The Company complies with the Labor Standards Act, the Employment Service Act and the Act of Gender Equality in Employment, and has established a "Code of Conduct for Employees" that complies with these laws and regulations.
 In addition, in order to fulfill our corporate social responsibility and protect the basic human rights of all employees, customers and stakeholders, the Company complies with relevant labor laws and regulations and follows the International Bill of Human Rights to protect the legitimate rights and interests of employees and respect the internationally recognized basic labor human rights principles, including the Universal Declaration of Human Rights, the International Labour Organization Conventions, and the United Nations Global Compact.
 The objectives set out are to prohibit any form of discrimination, to prohibit forced labor and child labor, to prohibit hindering the freedom of association of employees, and other principles enshrined in the International Bill of Human Rights, to strictly prohibit the use of child labor and eliminate discrimination against women, and to protect the rights of persons with physical and mental disabilities.
 TCI is committed to complying with international regulations related to social responsibility, labor laws and gender equality laws, and upholding the principles of "respect for human rights," "equal employment," and "hiring the right person for the right job," and not discriminating against employees based on gender, age, race, nationality, religion, marital status, or political affiliation.
 TCI is committed to

-Projects Ves No Operating conditions Abstract descriptions Differences from the Sustainable Development Best Practice Principles for TWSE/TPEx Listed building an operating environment that is honest, healthy, safe, and internationally competitive.
+Projects 1 Operating conditions Differences from the Sustainable Development Best Practice Principles for Trojects Yes No Abstract descriptions TWSE/TPEx Listed Companies and reasons (2) Has the company established and implemented reasonable employee benefit measures (including salary, leave and other benefits, etc.) and appropriately reflected operational performance or results in employee compensation? building an operating environment that is honest, healthy, safe, and internationally competitive.
 In order to implement labor human rights, TCI promotes human rights concepts and policies in all training courses and teaching materials for new employees, and also strengthens the promotion of sexual harassment prevention and control, as well as the promotion of diversified and smooth labor-management communication channels to ensure a quality and safe working environment for employees.
-(2) Has the company established and implemented reasonable employee benefit measures (including salary, leave and other benefits, etc.) and appropriately reflected operational performance or results in employee V 1.
-Employee benefits shall include, but not be limited to, employee compensation, workplace diversity and equality (including, but not limited to, the percentage of female employees and senior executives), vacations, allowances, gifts and subsidies, etc. C compensation?
-The Company provides employees with labor insurance and health insurance, contributes to labor pensions, and implements incentives such as employee bonuses and year- end bonuses.
+1. Employee benefits shall include, but not be limited to, employee compensation, workplace diversity and equality (including, but not limited to, the percentage of female employees and senior executives), vacations, allowances, gifts and subsidies, etc. The Company provides employees with labor insurance and health insurance, contributes to labor pensions, and implements incentives such as employee bonuses and yearend bonuses.
 We have established an employee welfare committee to provide welfare benefits and statutory vacations in accordance with the law, and hold regular meetings to formulate and promote various welfare measures, such as employee club subsidies and travel.
 TCI is committed to diversity, tolerance and equal opportunities for workers in seeking employment.
 Our corporate culture of "trust," "innovation" and "wisdom" attracts like-minded workers and builds solidarity, and we strive to provide high-quality, competitive career